sillelien/cyborg/README.md

 ## Build a Docker image from the current directory

-This builds a working Docker image from the current directory based on `FROM sillelien/jess:master` - so they are pretty small.
+This builds a working Docker image from the current directory based on  [sillelien/jess:master](https://registry.hub.docker.com/u/sillelien/jess/) - so they are pretty small.

 ```
    docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/build sillelien/cyborg-wrapper image-tag executable-name